Alfred Hall (footballer)

 Alfred H. Hall was a footballer who played one game as a forward for Burslem Port Vale in March 1906.

 Career

 Hall joined Burslem Port Vale in January 1906.
 His Second Division debut came in a 4–0 defeat at Bristol City on 17 March.
-He never got picked again and was instead released from the Athletic Ground at the end of the season.
+He was never picked again, and Port Vale released him at the end of the season.